Bruges

-The area of the whole city amounts to more than 14,099 hectares (140.99 km2; 54.44 sq miles), including 1,075 hectares off the coast, at Zeebrugge (from Brugge aan zee, meaning 'Bruges by the Sea').
-The historic city centre is a prominent World Heritage Site of UNESCO.
+The area of the whole city amounts to more than 14,099 hectares (140.99 km2; 54.44 sq. miles), including 1,075 hectares off the coast, at Zeebrugge (from Brugge aan zee, meaning 'Bruges by the Sea').
+The historic city center is a prominent World Heritage Site of UNESCO.
 It is oval and about 430 hectares in size.
-The city's total population is 117,073 (1 January 2008), of whom around 20,000 live in the city centre.
+The city's total population is 117,073 (1 January 2008).
 The metropolitan area, including the outer commuter zone, covers an area of 616 km² and had a total of 255,844 inhabitants as of 1 January 2008.

-Along with a few other canal-based northern cities, such as Amsterdam and St Petersburg, it is sometimes referred to as the Venice of the North.
+Along with a few other canal-based northern cities, such as Amsterdam and Saint Petersburg, it is sometimes referred to as the Venice of the North.
 Bruges has significant economic importance, thanks to its port, and was once one of the world's chief commercial cities.
-Bruges is a major tourism destination within Belgium and is well known as the seat of the College of Europe, a university institute for European studies.
+Bruges is a major tourism destination within Belgium and is well-known as the seat of the College of Europe, a university institute for European studies.